 7. Aipper 25-Pack Puppy Chew & Squeak Toys

-- Dental Support: Rope and rubber toys help clean teeth and massage gums
+- Dental-focused designs help clean teeth and massage gums during chewing

-Compared to smaller sets, this pack prioritizes variety and ongoing engagement.
-The main tradeoff is that the toys are not suitable for aggressive chewers or larger dogs.
+Compared to single-toy options, this pack prioritizes variety and value, giving puppies multiple choices to stay engaged.
+The main tradeoff is that none of the toys are designed for aggressive chewers, so supervision and timely replacement are necessary.

 - Includes dental and interactive toys